England want 'flat, fast' pitches for Ashes says Stokes

 Stokes said his recovery from the knee issue was "going nicely.
 But I'm not going to rush myself, the main priority is making sure I can fulfil my role as a fourth seamer in the Ashes," he added.

-The first Ashes Test will be held at Edgbaston from June 16.
+The first Ashes test will be held at Edgbaston from Jun 16.